1. Marvin Braude Bike Trail

 8. Minuteman Bikeway

 This 10 mile suburban Boston trail meanders through the towns of: Bedford, Lexington, Arlington, and Cambridge.
 The path follows the route of a former railway through the beautiful forests of Massachusetts.

 Fall is a particularly scenic time to take a ride as the trees are alive with the bright colors of autumn.
 This fresh, easy ride is suitable for bikers of all levels.
 Many local residents use the path as an easy way to commute between the different towns.

 Like almost anywhere in Massachusetts, the path passes a handful of historic landmarks.
 It just isn't New England if you do not come across at least a few unique historical sites!
 The course is historic in itself as it follows the approximate route that Paul Revere took to Lexington.

-Bonus: there is a Trader Joe’s right on the path to refuel with a few healthy snacks.
+Bonus: there is a Trader Joe’s right on the path around mile 6.
+Take a break and refuel with a few healthy snacks.

 9. Myles Standish State Forest Bicycle Trails

 194 Cranberry Rd, , 02366